FraunhoferISST/DataspaceConnector/docs/pages/communication/provider.md

 refer to one specified http request or database query with fix parameters.

-If you want to leave it up to the consumer which part of the data should be retrieved, a reference to the OpenApi description of the connected REST Api as "endpointDocumentation" may be supplied.
+If you want to leave it up to the consumer which part of the data should be retrieved, a reference to the OpenApi description of the connected REST Api as `endpointDocumentation` may be supplied.
-This is useful, for example, if the connected API is a generic Linked Data platform.
+This is useful, e.g., if the connected API is a generic linked data platform.
 The consumer can then pass request parameters when retrieving data, which are automatically resolved at the Dataspace Connector to the provider backend.